 D. decreased the workers’ wages

 9. Hendrick agreed to his father’s demands because …

 A. the old man threatened to haunt him

 B. the old man had smiled at last

 D. he didn’t believe in ghosts

 10. Why do you think the old man haunted?

 C. He wanted to bring his son to his sense.

 D. He wanted to laugh.

 Task 2.
-Read the text again and then give the detailed answers to the questions.
+Read the The Ghost of a Smile again and then give the detailed answers to the questions.